nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 of the `FindCommand` into a composed `Predicate<Stock>`.

 `Find` feature requires the `Stock` to fulfill only one `FieldContainsKeywordsPredicate` in the list for `Stock` to be displayed.
-The mechanism used to combine the predicates into a composed Predicate<Stock>
-for `Find` is Java 8 Predicate method, Predicate.or().
+The mechansim used to combine the predicates into a composed Predicate<Stock> for `Find` is Java 8 Predicate method, Predicate.or().

 `FindExact` feature requires the `Stock` to fulfill all `FieldContainsKeywordsPredicate` in the list for `Stock` to be displayed.
-The mechanism used to combine the predicates into a composed Predicate<Stock>
-for `FindExact` is Java 8 Predicate method, Predicate.and().

-#### FindUtil
-The `FindUtil` class is part of the util package.
-It provides utility to combine the list of `FieldContainsKeywordsPredicate` of the `FindCommand` into a single `Predicate<Stock>`.

-`Find` feature requires the `Stock` to fulfill only one `FieldContainsKeywordsPredicate` in the list for `Stock` to be displayed.
-The mechansim used to combine the predicates into a single Predicate<Stock> for `Find` is Java 8 Predicate method, Predicate.or().

-`FindExact` feature requires the `Stock` to fulfill all `FieldContainsKeywordsPredicate` in the list for `Stock` to be displayed.
-The mechansim used to combine the predicates into a single Predicate<Stock>
+The mechansim used to combine the predicates into a composed Predicate<Stock>
 for `FindExact` is Java 8 Predicate method, Predicate.and().

 `FindUtil` implements the following important operations: